wrosz/geospatial-tool/README.md

 Before running the routing scripts, make sure you have a local OSRM server running.
 See the next section for detailed instructions.

-Certainly!
-Here's the updated **Markdown snippet** for your `README.md`, with the installation instructions and a note about running the program on the sample data:

 ````markdown
 ## Installation